Mudhif

-A Mudhif /muˈdiːf/ (المضيف al-muḍīf) is a traditional reed house made by the Madan people (also known as Marsh Arabs) in the swamps of southern Iraq.
-In the traditional Madan way of living, houses are constructed from reeds harvested from the marshes where they live.
+A Mudhif /muˈdiːf/ (المضيف al-muḍīf) is a traditional reed house made by the Ahwari people (also known as Marsh Arabs) in the swamps of southern Iraq.
+In the traditional Ahwari way of living, houses are constructed from reeds harvested from the marshes where they live.
 A mudhif is a large ceremonial house, paid for and maintained by a local sheik, for use by guests or as a gathering place for weddings, funerals, etc.

 Description

-Mudhif structures have been one of the traditional types of structures built by the Arabs of the marshlands in southern Iraq for at least 5,000 years.
+Mudhif structures have been one of the traditional types of structures built by those inhabiting the marshlands in southern Iraq for at least 5,000 years.
 A carved elevation of a typical mudhif, dating to around 3,300 BCE was discovered at Uruk, and is now in the British Museum.

 A mudhif is a special type of sarifa; a structure made from reeds which grow naturally in the marshlands and is used by the village sheik as a guest-house.
 Other types of reed dwelling, such as a raba (with entrances at both ends and used as a family dwelling) or a bayt (strictly a single-room dwelling) are typically smaller than a mudhif and may be used for residential and other purposes.

 Each village sheik had a mudhif capable of accommodating at least ten persons.
 The number of arches used in a mudhif is dictated by the tribe and family group.
 Sometimes the mudhif was decorated with additional bundles of reeds, arranged in decorative patterns, placed on the façade, to serve as a tribal identifier.
 The entrance to the mudhif always faces Mecca.

 The English writer, Gertrude Bell, wrote a description of a mudhif in a letter to her father: